ELZ-FOREST-TECH/privacy_policy/index.md

 [![image](https://user-images.githubusercontent.com/49877495/153979134-98557c44-7592-4367-a8fe-3b84ccdba1c3.png)](https://play.google.com/store/apps/details?id=ru.elz.ssi)

-ELZ-FOREST TECH built the Forest app as [open source/free/freemium/ad-supported/commercial] app.
+ELZ-FOREST TECH built the Forest app as commercial app.
 This SERVICE is provided by ELZ-FOREST TECH at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.